Alpine-DAV/ascent/src/docs/sphinx/Actions/Scenes.rst

 Default Images
 --------------
-When creating a scene, Ascent will set up camera and color table defualts.
+When creating a scene, Ascent will set up camera and color table defaults.
 The only requirement is that either a ``image_name`` or ``image_prefix`` be provided.
 Minimally, a scene consists of one plot and a parameter to specify the output file name.
 Default images images have a resolution